-Independent review of the two Sofitel Resorts on Bora Bora Island in French Polynesia
+Independent review for the two Sofitel Resorts on Bora Bora Island in French Polynesia

 Sofitel Bora Beach Resort is located on a lovely beach on the southern side of the main island of Bora.
 The small but well appointed beachfront bungalows sit right on the beach whilst garden bungalows hide amongst palm groves.
 There's lots of water activities on offer from jet boat rides to catamaran sailing.
 This is one of the most affordable of the upmarket resorts on Bora Bora making it a good choice for money-conscious holiday-makers.